 The Times Education Commissioner

-Anne Longfield OBE was appointed the Children’s Commissioner for England in March 2015.
+Anne Longfield CBE was appointed the Children’s Commissioner for England in March 2015.
 Her role was to bring about long term change and improvements for all children – and in particular the most vulnerable children in care.
 The Commissioner is independent of Government, children’s agencies, the voluntary and private sector.

 Anne is a long-standing and passionate champion for children, with over thirty years’ experience of developing, influencing and shaping the national policy agenda for children and families.
 She spent many years campaigning for better childcare, often at a time when many saw the issue as obscure or niche, and worked in former Prime Minister Tony Blair’s Strategy Unit devising the Sure Start children’s centre programme.